 There are crime films and then there are TRUE crime films.
 Zodiac falls into the latter category.
 It’s based on California’s notorious Zodiac killings, in which the killer in question took great pride in giving clues by sending letters to the press.
 Yet still, the cops hit brick wall after brick wall in their pursuit.
-“The Zodiac” was never caught, leaving a trail of unresolved murders and a frustrated team of investigators, who were fixated on the case for decades.
+“The Zodiac” was never caught, leaving a trail of unresolved murders and a frustrated team of investigators.

 It’s a crime saga around one single event.
-Reporter Paul Avery (Robert Downey Jr.) covers the case when the San Franciso Chronicle are sent encrypted letters from the killer.
-Cartoonist Robert Graysmith (Jake Gyllenhaal) wants to help but isn’t taken seriously by any of the editors on the newspaper, so he starts trying to solve the case by himself.
+Reporter Paul Avery (Robert Downey Jr.) covers the case when the San Franciso Chronicle get sent encrypted letters from the killer.
+Cartoonist Robert Graysmith (Jake Gyllenhaal) wants to help but isn’t taken seriously by any of the editors on the newspaper.
+So, he starts trying to solve the case by himself.
 He’s like that curious kid in class who’s always sniffing around, asking too many questions.
-Then there’s David Toschi (Mark Ruffalo), a greying, worn-out inspector who can’t wrap his head around the case since every piece of evidence seems to be coincidental.
+Then there’s David Toschi (Mark Ruffalo), a greying, worn-out inspector who can’t wrap his head around the case, since every piece of evidence seems to be coincidental.

 It’s a great cast but you’ll have to be patient with the film’s approach.
 It’s all about the details.
 It interweaves the stories of three key characters, who are real people.
 So, this means it’s a slow-burner with cop conversations, arguments and various debates in the newspaper office about the meaning of the Zodiac messages.